Generative adversarial network: History

 In 1991, Juergen Schmidhuber published "artificial curiosity", neural networks in a zero-sum game.
 The first network is a generative model that models a probability distribution over output patterns.
 The second network learns by gradient descent to predict the reactions of the environment to these patterns.
 GANs can be regarded as a case where the environmental reaction is 1 or 0 depending on whether the first network's output is in a given set.

 Other people had similar ideas but did not develop them similarly.
 An idea involving adversarial networks was published in a 2010 blog post by Olli Niemitalo.
 This idea was never implemented and did not involve stochasticity in the generator and thus was not a generative model.
-It is now known as a conditional GAN or cGAN.
 An idea similar to GANs was used to model animal behavior by Wei Li, Melvin Gauci and Roderich Gross in 2013.

 Another inspiration for GANs was noise-contrastive estimation, which uses the same loss function as GANs and which Goodfellow studied during his PhD in 2010–2014.

 Adversarial machine learning has other uses besides generative modeling and can be applied to models other than neural networks.
 In control theory, adversarial learning based on neural networks was used in 2006 to train robust controllers in a game theoretic sense, by alternating the iterations between a minimizer policy, the controller, and a maximizer policy, the disturbance.

 In 2017, a GAN was used for image enhancement focusing on realistic textures rather than pixel-accuracy, producing a higher image quality at high magnification.
 In 2017, the first faces were generated.
 These were exhibited in February 2018 at the Grand Palais.
 Faces generated by StyleGAN in 2019 drew comparisons with Deepfakes.